German Blue Ram Care Guide: The Most Beautiful Dwarf Cichlid (That’s Not for Beginners)

 2. Provide quiet areas for them as they are usually nervous and may end up eating their own eggs if stressed, Also, provide lots of hiding places such as caves and plants, especially wide leaves to spawn on.

-3. It is recommended to tape the sides of your tank with a taping paper to alleviate stress.
+3. you need to to tape the sides of your tank with a taping paper to alleviate stress.

 The breeding process